djksps1/telegram-monitor/README_EN.md

 - **New Feature: Run a Specified Number of Times**
   All monitoring configurations now support specifying the number of runs.
 After the specified number of runs, the program will automatically delete the configuration.

+- **New Account Channel Link Export**
+  Export the links of channels and group chats that the account has joined into JSON and CSV formats.

 ## Environment Requirements

 - Python 3.7 or higher